 Ela went on to become the Chairperson of the Indian School of Microfinance for Women.
 In 1987 she headed the National Commission for Self Employed Women.
 She was then nominated by the President to be a member of the planning commission of India.

 Today Ela Bhatt is an acknowledged leader of the International Labour Cooperative Women’s Microfinance movement.
-In 1984 she got the Right Livelihood award which is the alternate to the Nobel Prize.
+In 1984 she got the Right Livelihood award which is the alternative to the Nobel Prize.
 She has also been the recipient of the Global Leadership for Lifetime Award by the Women’s Global Summit held in Mexico in 2005 and the Legion of Honour from France.

 Harvard, Yale and other eminent universities have honoured her with honorary doctorates.
 She has been included in the select group The Elders by Nelson Mandela to contribute her wisdom, independence, leadership and integrity to tackle some of the world’s toughest problems.